 also to keep the rodent population down on farms and to help eradicate the Bubonic Plague in

-Every effort has been made to keep the English Jack Russell Terrier from their rightful place in the
+Every effort has been made to keep the English Jack Russell Terrier in their rightful place in the

 Dog World.
 They are movie stars, seen on television, models in magazines, used to advertise